Ambiguous Loss Certificate

 You will earn a professional development Certificate of Completion and 15 CEUs from the University of Minnesota.

-The Department of Family Social Science has extended the 25 percent discount for the full program through December 31, 2020.
-When registering, participants should enter this code: FSOSSPRING25.
+The Department of Family Social Science has extended the 25 percent discount for the full program through June 30, 2021.
+When registering, participants should enter the code: FSOSSPRING25.

 Having taken the course on AL, I have a greater depth of knowledge and understanding of this concept….
 In the future, I hope to conduct research on parent’s grief experiences applying an AL framework in my dissertation as well as to continue to educate others about this valuable framework.